 Natalie has always had a gift for making pop feel personal without shrinking it.
 ‘Coming of Age’ keeps that gift intact, but adds a looseness and glow that makes the song feel ready for summer air, festival fields and repeat plays on a walk home.

 Her own story gives the track extra weight too.
 Natalie grew up in Widnes, started playing guitar at six and later studied at the Liverpool Institute for Performing Arts.
-‘Coming of Age’ feels like a natural next turn from that world, but not a rerun of it.
-It has a bigger smile, a brighter pulse and a chorus that seems to lift higher each time it comes back around.
+‘Coming of Age’ feels like a natural next turn from that world, with a bigger smile, a brighter pulse and a chorus that seems to lift higher each time it comes back around.

 ‘Coming of Age’ Review